huybrechtsxyz/atuaro/adventures/orphanage/05_imbolc_carnival.md

 The tent where Magnifico performs is brightly colored, with colorful streamers and posters of his magic tricks lining the walls.
 The atmosphere is lively, with people laughing and applauding as they watch his performance.

+If they succees the magician can tell them about the treasury map.
+He shares it as a joke because he does not believe it.

 *WIS CHECK*
 Magnifico performs a trick where he shuffles a ball under three cups, and the players must guess which cup the ball is under.
 After several attempts, the players realize that Magnifico is using slight of hand to manipulate the cups and ball, and they manage to catch him in the act.
 Impressed by their skills, Magnifico decides to teach them the trick and a few other slight of hand techniques.
 He reveals that he used to be a thief, but he gave up his life of crime after discovering the joy of entertaining people with his magic tricks.